Sterling supported by improving UK data, early rate hike bets intact

-The pound was supported by still elevated bond yields after Bank Governor Mark Carney in a speech on Wednesday showed little concern about their impact on the economy.
+The pound was supported by still elevated bond yields after Bank of England chief Mark Carney in a speech on Wednesday showed little concern about their impact on the economy.

 UK mortgage approvals hit a five-year high in July, data showed, while consumer confidence in August soared to a near four-year high, further evidence that an economic recovery was gaining pace.